Freedom of Information Act

 You must not obtain or use personal information received from a state agency, a local government, or other political subdivision of the state for commercial solicitation.
 Violating this law is punishable by up to a $500 fine, a year in prison, or both.

-• You must submit the request in writing through the online form, by email, or by postal mail.
-Be as clear and specific as possible.
+- You must submit the request in writing through the online form, by email, or by postal mail.
+Be as clear and specific as possible in describing the documents or records requested.

-• The payment must be received before the requested documents, records, or data is provided to you.
+- The payment must be received before the documents or records are provided to you.
 See payment instructions under the Fees section below.

 Members of the Media